-I try to keep the process flexible enough to support repeatability (when desired) as well as risk-taking and discovery.
+I try to keep the process flexible enough to support replication (when desired) as well as risk-taking and discovery.
 I find the work to be an absorbing feedback loop that demands not only skill and ingenuity, but courage and poetic imagination.

-- Jen Coon 11/2024
+- Jen Coon 02/2025

 "...Everything she does is so deliberate and well-crafted... in the quality of the inking, in the presswork, in the attention to the surfaces Jen chooses to print.
 Invariably, these bear the marks of life.
 They have lived as wood, been used as crates, or tables, been worn as clothes, as skin.
 They are skin.
 Jen [captures] in ink these everyday surfaces... through the tactile equivalent of a kiss.
 I have accused Jen of wanting to print everything, but what I mean is, everything in its ongoing daily-ness.
 It is as if she were determined to keep a diary in the form of prints."